- 13 tips, tricks, & secrets for Halloween Horror Nights 2017

 Speaking of sticker shock, we got one more warning for ya.

-Throughout most of the year, Universal usually reduces their parking fees later in the evening.
-However, during Halloween Horror Nights, plan on paying full price – $20 for regular self-parking, $30 for Preferred self-parking – until at least 8:00pm.
-Also, for Premier Passholders, remember that the complimentary valet parking benefit is not available during HHN.
+Throughout most of the year, Universal usually offers free parking after 6:00 pm.
+However, during Halloween Horror Nights, plan on paying full price – $20 for regular self-parking, $30 for Preferred self-parking – until at least 10:00 pm.
+Also, for Premier passholders, remember that the complimentary valet parking benefit is not available during HHN.
+(Read more in our complete insider’s guide to annual passes.)

 This is a good place to remind our readers that overnight parking is not allowed at Universal’s main parking garages.
 If you’re thinking you might need to do this, just plan a budget and get a room on-site at Cabana Bay Beach Resort for the night.